asharma12git/fartooyoung/docs/4-planning/context-restart-prompt.md

 - ✅ **Debugging Guides**: 4 debugging sessions documented with solutions
 - ✅ **Environment Setup**: Complete local development guide
 - ✅ **Planning Docs**: Development progress tracking
+- ✅ **SEO Strategy**: Comprehensive 4-phase SEO implementation plan with content strategy

 ---

 **Please confirm you've reviewed the system design files and let me know which direction you'd like to pursue next!**

 **The authentication system is complete and production-ready.
-We can now focus on the core business features (donations, e-commerce) or deploy to AWS.**
+SEO strategy is fully planned with 4-phase implementation roadmap.
+We can now focus on core business features (donations, e-commerce), implement SEO for organic growth, or deploy to AWS.**